Michael T. Williams

 Bar and Court Admissions

 Mike Williams specializes in complex commercial disputes that often involve novel legal issues.
 Mike has won national recognition for his defense of companies in high-stakes class actions while also helping clients recover large damages awards and injunctive relief in some of their most important matters.
 Chambers USA ranks Mike among the Top 10 class action defense attorneys in the United States.
-He has also been named a BTI Consulting Client Service All-Star, based exclusively on feedback from in-house counsel.
+BTI Consulting has twice named Mike a Client Service All-Star, based exclusively on input from in-house counsel.
 As WTO's management representative to the Leadership Council on Legal Diversity, Mike has publicly committed to advance diversity, equity, and inclusion at WTO.

 Mike is known for delivering compelling trial arguments that clear a path to exceptional courtroom results.
 At the same time, he identifies meaningful common interests to help bring parties together amid stark differences.
 Clients call Mike "a great strategic thinker in litigation" who "understands the business impact and will outwork the other side" (Chambers USA).
 He possesses "the rare ability to communicate with business leaders in a meaningful way" (The Legal 500).